-For every plant species for which a new, genetically engineered variety is approved for use, the USDA should assure that a credible plan exists and is implemented to monitor and maintain purity of publicly held germplasm.
-Each plan should include best management practices for maintenance of purity, and will be implemented to determine the presence of the transgenic trait or traits in publicly held germplasm stocks and conduct ongoing monitoring of unintended gene flow to germplasm stocks, and to address what to do when unintended GE presence is detected in those stocks.
-USDA should continue its support for the development of an “organic seed finder” database and strengthen outreach and education on seed quality management systems in general and specifically on existing management systems used for non-biotech seed.
-USDA should task the NGRAC to develop a plan in conjunction with the seed industry for ongoing evaluation of the pool of commercially available non-GE and organic seed varieties and identification of market needs for producers serving GE-sensitive markets.
+For every plant species for which a new, genetically engineered variety [is approved for use, the USDA should assure that a credible plan exists and is implemented][JL: enters the market, the USDA should support development of plans] to [monitor and maintain [purity][AO, KK: the original genetic diversity] of publicly held germplasm.
+Each plan should include best management practices for maintenance of [purity, and][AO, KK: original genetic diversity, and where appropriate, a plan] will be implemented to determine the presence of the transgenic trait or traits in publicly held germplasm stocks and conduct ongoing monitoring of unintended gene flow to the germplasm stocks[, and to address what to do when unintended GE presence is detected in those stocks][AO, KK: DELETE].]

+[CB: Determine the presence of the transgenic trait or traits in publicly held germplasm stocks;

+Conduct ongoing monitoring of unintended gene flow to germplasm stocks, sufficient to detect any significant increase in the frequency of AP in germplasm and breeding lines;

+Define measurable thresholds for changes in the frequency and extent of AP in germplasm and breeding stocks sufficient to trigger corrective actions; and

+Address what to do when unintended GE presence above agreed-upon action thresholds is detected in such germplasm and breeding stocks. ]

+USDA should continue its support for the development of an “organic seed finder” database and strengthen outreach and education on seed quality management systems in general and specifically on existing management systems used for [non-biotech][CB: non-transgenic] seed.
+USDA [should][AO, KK: could] task the NGRAC to develop a plan in conjunction with the seed industry for ongoing evaluation of the pool of commercially available non-GE and organic seed varieties and identification of market needs for producers serving GE-sensitive markets.
 These activities should be conducted in such a way as not to interfere with functioning markets and the activities should be independent of regulatory approvals for GE products.

 COMPENSATION MECHANISMS

-The AC21 has wrestled with identifying and quantifying economic losses to farmers resulting from the unintended presence of GE material in their crops.
+The AC21 has wrestled with identifying and quantifying [AO, KK: potential] economic losses to farmers resulting from [the][AO, KK: DELETE] unintended presence [of GE material][AO, KK: DELETE] in their crops.
 It is difficult to get direct data on actual farmer losses suffered for a variety of reasons, including the fact that this data is often confidential and farmers may be reluctant to disclose that their products may sometimes not meet market demands.
 There are, however, clear data that some consignments of identity-preserved and organic commodities have been tested and found to contain GE material in amounts that exceed de facto market standards.
-Such rejected shipments clearly pose problems for those farmers whose loads have been rejected and pose concerns to USDA for the smooth functioning of the marketplace and for maintaining respectful relationships among the various participants in agriculture.
+Such rejected shipments [clearly][AO, KK: DELETE] pose problems for those farmers whose loads have been rejected [and pose concerns to USDA for the smooth functioning of the marketplace and for][AO, KK: USDA supports the smooth functioning of the marketplace and] maintaining respectful relationships among the various participants in agriculture.